 People come to psychotherapy for many reasons.
 You may have experienced a particular crisis or loss that has left you struggling with powerful or disturbing feelings.
 Part of being human is that we can find ourselves in situations that are too difficult to handle alone.
 Our feelings can overwhelm us.
 You may be aware of damaging or upsetting patterns of thought or behaviour.
-People also come to psychotherapy because of anxiety, problems of self-image or identity issues, or a lack of self-worth, addiction, eating disorders, depression, or relationship difficulties, feeling stuck or out of control.
+People also come to psychotherapy because of anxiety, problems of self-image or identity, or a lack of self-worth, addiction, depression, or relationship difficulties, feeling stuck or out of control.
 You may have a sense of being unable to connect with others or feel intensely self-critical.

 Psychoanalytic psychotherapy accepts that we all have an unconscious life and that this can exert a powerful hold.
 Often it is only through talking to someone else that we can come to understand what is going on underneath the surface level of our experience, and get to know what we really feel or think.

 In psychoanalytic psychotherapy you are encouraged to talk as freely as possible about whatever is on your mind.
 You may want to talk about your dreams, which can give important clues to deep rooted anxieties and hopes.
 Symptoms, conflicts or issues that are part of your experience can be seen to have a meaning.
 Links to your life experience can be thought about.
 As well as helping to alleviate distress, psychotherapy can help you towards a clearer sense of yourself, your thoughts and desires.

 Psychotherapy is not something that is done to you.
 It is a two-way process, a collaboration between two people, even if it is focussed on one of them.
 Everyone is unique and I approach people as whole individuals, with complex lives.

 I have experience of working in both open ended and time-limited psychotherapy.